Task — Source Component — Entities and Referential Data

 Advanced BE - Systems & Logical units Tab

 This tab is available for both Source and Target components and displays the systems and LUs associated with the selected BE.
+Advanced BE attributes are synchronized between the Source and Target components.

 Selected Systems and/or LUs